EECS3311F25/fridge_finder/README.md

 RoadMap
 ---------------

-Create a user interphase that conncets all parts of the app just using flutter.
+Create a user interface that conncets all parts of the app just using flutter.

 Contributing